menghui-zhou/AutoTR/README.md

 # AutoTR
-Automatic Temporal Relation in Multi-Task Learning, KDD-2023
+Automatic Temporal Relation in Multi-Task Learning, accepted by KDD-2023